AineNicD/pands-project/README.md

 ![](virginica.png)

-For outputing scatter plots of each pair of variables, [scattervar.py](https://github.com/AineNicD/pands-project/blob/master/scatterVar.py).
+For outputting scatter plots of each pair of variables, [scattervar.py](https://github.com/AineNicD/pands-project/blob/master/scatterVar.py).
 I turned to the Seaborn library where I found this import
 ~~~
 from pandas.plotting import scatter_matrix